 Want to go even greener to get your clothes cleaner?
 Here are a few easy DIY recipes for homemade laundry products:

 Do natural and homemade laundry products really work?
 Absolutely!
 Your clothes will be cleaner than ever, with less allergies and skin irritation.
+CLEAN SCENT: If you miss that fresh-out-of-the-dryer smell, try adding two or three drops of your favorite essential oil to a clean rag and tossing it in.

 DIY LAUNDRY SOAP: According to DIY Natural, you can make your own laundry soap by combining a shaved bar of Dr. Bronner’s Bar Soap with one cup of Borax Laundry Booster and one cup of Washing Soda.
 This sounds way too easy but reviewers have said it works great!